ajmcf52/chitchat/dev_notes/diary.md

 -   ChatterApp's thread wakes up and is able to successfully declare ChatUser's alias, which was received over "the network" and initialized by a separate worker thread!!

 Pretty pumped about this.
 It is now bed time.
 Early wake up as per usual.

+---

+## Another Great Day: Part A of Chatter is done.

+### Wednesday July 27th, 4:02PM PST

+---

+Another solid day of code development.
+Today was more of a focus on UI stuff.

+Here's what got done:

+-   user alias validation.
+Includes a descriptive warning message popup that appears, disappearing after 4 seconds.
+-   re-worked _MainWindow_'s content layout design & implementation.
+It now features a JPanel _cardStack_ as its content pane, which is laid out using CardLayout.
+Taking this approach will allow us to easily flip between panels as we move through the app.
+-   implemented **ChoicePanel.java** and aligned the two featured buttons in an appropriate fashion using invisible _javax.swing.Box_ rigid areas to space them out nicely.
+-   added the transition code for **MainWindow.java** to switch from **LoginPanel.java** to **ChoicePanel.java**, following the successful initialization of _ChatUser_ as well as a 2.5 second delay; if we have time at the end of this project's development, we could add in a "Loading" animation panel between the two as a less abrupt transition.

+At this point in our development, _we have officially finished **Stage A** in our 4-stage development Storyline!_ This is exciting news.
+We are now onto **Stage B**.

+**To Do Next**:

+-   add functionality to the "Create a Room" button in **ChoicePanel.java**.
+This will require us to implement the _SessionThread_ class, as well as some kind of popup UI window that will be our chat room window.

+Once we have finished with successfully creating and joining the room as a User, we will then move to implementing "Join Room", which will require us to test the application with **two users**.
+Things just got a little spicier.

+Today's development session was just over two hours.